Neackow/movement_detection/README.md

 ``` bash
 inet:getifaddrs().
 ```
-Go back to the tutorial to complete everything regarding the “_erl_inetrc_” file and add the IP-address of the board to your host file by typing, in a normal shell:
+&emsp; Go back to the tutorial to complete everything regarding the “_erl_inetrc_” file and add the IP-address of the board to your host file by typing, in a normal shell:

 ``` bash
 sudo vi /etc/hosts
 ```
-For example, a completed “_/etc/hosts_” file would look like:
+&emsp; For example, a completed “_/etc/hosts_” file would look like:
 ``` bash
 127.0.1.1       hostname_computer
 192.168.43.215  board_1